vansh-seth/Web-tech-lab/Notes-CSS/Borders/Readme.md

 }
 ```

-Certainly!
-Here's the content formatted for a `README.md` file:

----

 # CSS Border Sides

 In CSS, you can specify individual styles for each border side: top, right, bottom, and left.